Skip to main content

 This group contains a total of 26 Scottish Government amendments, all about liability for assistance paid in error.
 During stage 1, we heard concerns from stakeholders and members that, although the provisions in the bill are welcome in principle, they are quite confusing.
 I have listened to those concerns and we have, accordingly, redrafted the provisions on overpayment liability in their entirety to set out more clearly our approach to that.

-Before I turn to the substantive change, amendments 25, 26 and 51 in my name close a gap in the 2018 act in relation to assistance paid in error.
+Before I turn to the substantive change, I note that amendments 25, 26 and 51 in my name close a gap in the 2018 act in relation to assistance paid in error.
 As the committee is aware, liability for overpayments arises from section 63 of the 2018 act or, in the case of the Scottish child payment, the corresponding regulations made under section 79.
 Currently the provisions for deductions in the schedules for assistance paid under chapter 2 of part 2 of the 2018 act allow the Scottish ministers to make a deduction only in respect of overpayment of assistance paid under the 2018 act, whereas the Scottish child payment regulations provide for deduction for overpayments of assistance either under the 2018 act or under the Scottish child payment regulations.

-In practice, that means that an overpayment of Scottish child payment or any other form of assistance that is created using top-up powers in the future, cannot be repaid by deduction from any other on-going benefit.
+In practice, that means that an overpayment of Scottish child payment or any other form of assistance that is created using top-up powers in the future cannot be repaid by deduction from any other on-going benefit.
 If a person has an overpayment in their adult disability payment, that can be repaid by deduction from the Scottish child payment, but not the other way around.

 Deductions are often a preferred and simple method for someone to repay an overpayment, as they are set at a manageable level.
 As, I am sure, the committee is aware, deductions may only be made at a reasonable level that takes into account individual financial circumstances and in order to prevent hardship, and there are challenge rights.